wwtkddnjsww/wwtkddnjsww.github.io.past/_pages/implementations.md

 <span style="font-size:80%"> 4.
 Host Identity Protocol and Partially DMM (MAD-PMIPv6) integrated testbed, <br/> 3.
 NS-3 Tap Bridge and MAD-PMIPv6 integrated Testbed, <br/> and 2.
-NS-3 Simulation module for DMM based on PMIPv6 <br/> has a security problem due to its security clearance.
+NS-3 Simulation module for DMM based on PMIPv6 <br/> has a military secret due to its security clearance.

-<span style="font-size:80%"> I am sorry for not opening it.
+<span style="font-size:80%"> I am sorry for not opening them.

 ### 1. Static Router with GUI